PHCP training program

 The total cost of completing the training program will vary widely from student to student.
 Factors such as the level you enter and the amount of travel needed according to your location will determine this.
 Estimate your total costs to complete certification.

 We encourage our members to continue their education and keep up to date with the latest hoof care practices.
-Credit is given for mentorships, clinics, webinars, and media presentations.
-Credit is acknowledged on each practitioner’s directory listing with a star for every 20 credits completed in the past year.
-PHCP Certified Practitioners must earn a minimum of 10 credits per year.
+CE and training credit is given for mentorships, clinics, webinars, and media presentations.
+The amount of credit earned in the previous year can be found in each practitioners profile on the Practitioner page directory.
+PHCP Certified Practitioners and Mentors must earn a minimum of 10 credits per year.

 PHCP has funds available to help students in need complete the training program to become certified professionals.
-These funds will cover clinics, webinars, and mentorship fees, as well as travel expenses.
+These funds will cover required clinics, webinars, and mentorship fees, as well as travel expenses.
+Intermediate Student Practitioners and Advanced Student Practitioners are eligible to apply for an Education scholarship.

 We have many professionals who have training elsewhere join PHCP.
 Some are looking for PHCP certification.
-In these cases we look to see that all the subjects required in the training program have been covered and we ask that they do a mentorship day with one of our mentors for placement.
-That mentor determines if more mentorships would be beneficial or if they may post a final presentation for evaluation.
+In these cases we look to see that all the subjects required in the training program have been covered.
+For PHCP certification a minimum of two mentorships with two different mentors is required.
+Additionally we will ask for a submission of a maintenance trim presentation (the IS Media Presentation) as preparation for the final media presentation.

 Others are not looking for PHCP certification but would like to be part of a hoof care professional group for support, to share ideas and take advantage of member pricing on webinars and events.
 These professionals may join as a supporting member.